 Using a joint sealant to seal expansion joints and contraction joints in concrete walls and floors helps maintain the integrity of a concrete structure.
 Concrete joint sealant in concrete floors protects the expansion joint from damage, such as chipping and cracking, caused by heavy equipment, moisture, rain, gravity, wind, surface tension and capillary action.

 What are the most common joint sealant types used in concrete?

-Hybrid sealants: effective products that combine factory applied and cured silicone with impregnated expanded form sealant backing.
+Hybrid sealants: effective products that combine factory applied and cured silicone with an impregnated expanded form sealant backing.
 This sealant type guards against the fatigue and potential cohesion failure of concrete liquid sealants.

 Is caulk a sealant?

 The terms “caulk” and “sealant” are often used interchangeably as they serve a similar function – filling gaps between building materials to prevent water, dust, sound and air from entering and are both applied by a caulking gun; however, they do have significant differences.
 When dry, caulk quite rigid and is generally used in areas with minimal expansion and contraction.
-A sealant is a flexible material (silicone or mastic) that curse in an elastic state, bonding to the surfaces of the joint, and used in areas that are prone to expansion and contraction.
+A sealant is a flexible material (silicone or mastic) that cures in an elastic state, bonding to the surfaces of the joint, and used in areas that are prone to expansion and contraction.